Fair Price,100% Natural pure Production and Supportive to Our partners

 The history of Persian Saffron cultivation and its extension in Iran

-At the time of Arab conquest of Iran, Larkimes was used to name saffron that with the spread of Arabic culture in the Persian dialect, the word was changed to al-Za'fran, and then to its present form, Za'fran.
-After Arabs and Iranian Muslims took Andalusia (Spain) in the tenth century, saffron was cultivated in this country.
+At the time of Arab conquest of Iran, Larkins was used to naming saffron that with the spread of Arabic culture in the Persian dialect, the word was changed to al-Za'fran, and then to its present form, Za'fran.
+After Arabs, then Iranian Muslims took Andalusia (Spain) in the tenth century, saffron was cultivated in this country.
 Subsequently, in the eighteenth century, saffron was cultivated in a region known as Walden in England, and today it is known as Walden Saffron.